Your Child's Checkup: 1 Year (12 Months)

 Developing.
 By 1 year, it's common for many children to:

-- say "mama" and "dada" (specific to parents), plus one or two other words
+- say "mama" and "dada" and one or two other words

-- follow a one-step command (such as "Please bring me the ball.")
+- follow a one-step command with gestures (such as pointing as you ask for a ball)

 - stand alone

-- walk with one hand held and possibly even walk alone
+- walk with one hand held and possibly take a few steps

 - precisely pick up object with thumb and forefinger